 Mother Nature dealt the Cairngorms a hand full of aces.
 Twice the size of the Lake District, the Cairngorms National Park has more mountains, forest paths, rivers, lochs, wildlife hotspots, friendly villages and distilleries than you can possibly imagine.
 Five of the UK’s six highest mountains also lie inside the park, alongside 55 Munros – mountains over 3,000 feet.

-The Queen’s View in Highland Perthshire overlooks Loch Tummel and is said to have been named after Queen Victoria, following her visit to the area in 1866.
+On Day 7 you’ll visit the Queen’s View in Highland Perthshire which overlooks Loch Tummel and is said to have been named after Queen Victoria, following her visit to the area in 1866.
 The Queen’s View Visitor Centre lies at the eastern edge of Loch Tummel and is surrounded by part of Tay Forest Park.
 As well as a stunning viewpoint overlooking the loch and beyond to the iconic Schiehallion, the area offers a range of woodland walks suitable for all abilities.
 One of the most photographed areas in Scotland, Queen Victoria is said to have remarked that the spectacular view was named after her when she visited the area in 1866.

 The neolithic burial chambers and standing stones of Clava Cairns are truly awe-inspiring.
 A hugely significant and exceptionally well-preserved site, Clava Cairns is a fantastic example of the distant history of Highland Scotland.
 Time travel is optional!!